kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## The Problem Fine-Tuning Solves

-Pre-trained models know general patterns.
+Pre-trained models know general patterns
-They don't know your company, your data, or your style.
+They don't know your company, your data, or your style
 Fine-tuning adjusts the model to behave as if it were trained on your examples

 > Fine-tuning adapts pretrained models to specific tasks by continuing training on your data.
 This transfer learning approach requires far less data and computation than training from scratch while achieving better results.